Gulf Coast Visitor Center, Everglades National Park

 Fakahatchee Strand State Preserve State Park

 The rare ghost orchid – made famous in the movie Adaptation and the book The Orchid Thief by Susan Orlean – grows in the Fakahatchee Strand along with many other rare and endangered plant and animal species.
-Park rangers lead swamp walks every third Saturday of the month between November and February.
+Park rangers lead swamp walks between November and February.
 If you don't want to get your feet wet, you can enjoy some of the Fakahatchee's pristine environment on the 0.8-mile long Big Cypress Bend boardwalk.

 There is also a small Seminole Indian Village at the boardwalk entrance.